NCUBE: nCUBE 2

-For the second series the naming was changed, and they created the single-chip nCUBE 2 processor.
+For the second series the naming was changed, and it created the single-chip nCUBE 2 processor.
 This was otherwise similar to the nCUBE 10's CPU, but ran faster, at 25 MHz to provide about 7 MIPS and 3.5 megaFLOPS.
 This was later improved to 30 MHz in the 2S model.
 RAM was increased as well, with 4 to 16 MB of RAM on a "single wide" 1 inch x 3.5 inch module, with additional form factors of "double wide" (double modules), and quadruple that in a double wide, double side module.
 The I/O cards generally had less RAM, with different backend interfaces to support SCSI, HIPPI and other protocols.

 Three single-chip nCUBE 2 processors on a 1" x 3.5" module with memory.